MicrosoftDocs/win32/desktop-src/WinSock/listening-on-a-socket.md

 ---
-Description: 'After the socket is bound to an IP address and port on the system, the server must then listen on that IP address and port for incoming connection requests.' ms.assetid: '83c9f0e7-2e6d-449b-8d97-3d13154112cd'
+Description: After the socket is bound to an IP address and port on the system, the server must then listen on that IP address and port for incoming connection requests. ms.assetid: 83c9f0e7-2e6d-449b-8d97-3d13154112cd
 title: Listening on a Socket
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Listening on a Socket